johandry/mac/README.md

 ./setup.sh
 ```

-This will open the App Store application to install the required applications, this may be a mid-manual process.
-Then will install automatically another list of applications using ``brew``.
+This will open the App Store application to install the required applications, this may be a semi-automated process.
+It will install automatically another list of applications using ``brew`` mainly.
 Then finalize with a list of applications that need to be installed manually (so far, just one: Google Chrome).

 The script will also execute other tasks such as create a Workspace directory, customize the shell theme, etc...

+## Manual Settings
 Other manual settings may be needed after the execution of the script.
-Most of these steps were taken from [here](http://sourabhbajaj.com/mac-setup/index.html).

-## Manual Settings

 ### System Preferences
-  1. Check the required Trackpad settings.
-Go to ``System Preferences -> Trackpad``, then ``Point & Click`` and ``Scroll & Zoom``
+  1. Trackpad settings: Go to ``System Preferences -> Trackpad``, then ``Point & Click`` and ``Scroll & Zoom`` to modify the Trackpad settings.
-  1. Modify the Dock size.
-Go to ``System Preferences -> Dock`` and adjust the Size.
+  1. Modify the Dock size: Go to ``System Preferences -> Dock`` and adjust the Size.
-  1. Finder Settings.
-Open ``Finder``, then:
+  1. Finder Settings: Open ``Finder``, then:
     * Go to preferences (&#8984; + ,) and select/deselect the items as desired.
     * Go to ``General`` tab and select your home in ``New Finder windows show``.
     * In the sidebar order the items and add ``Workspace``.